-MOE & Regional Allocations
+Maintenance of Effort (MOE) & Regional Consortia Funding Allocations

-First and foremost, it is important to understand that MOE and Regional Allocations are all part of the AB104 Adult Education Block Grant.
-Both tracks of funding, MOE and Regional Consortia funds, are intended to support the state efforts for Build a Strong California Workforce through the implementation of the AB104 Three-Year Plan and the 2015-16 Annual Plan (and subsequent Annual Plans).
+First and foremost, it is important to understand that MOE and Regional Consortia Funding Allocations (otherwise known as Non-MOE funds) are all part of the AB104 Adult Education Block Grant.
+Both tracks of funding, MOE and Regional Consortia Funds, are intended to support the state efforts for Building a Strong California Workforce through the implementation of the AB104 Three-Year Plan and the 2015-16 Annual Plan (and subsequent Annual Plans).